 If a Christian gets a divorce and remarries, is he or she guilty of a continuous sin for as long as the new marriage continues?

 Any marriage that takes place following a divorce while the ex-spouse is still alive is an act of adultery, according to Jesus (you can read why in our article on Divorce), but is the marriage invalid?
-Does the couple continue to commit adultery for as long as the new marriage exists?
-Is this couple supposed to divorce to correct for the earlier sin of adultery?
+Does the couple continue to commit adultery for as long as they remain married?
+Does God require the couple divorce to correct for the earlier sin of adultery?

-We see this principle at work in many places in the Bible including the account of Jacob.
+We see this principle at work in many places in the Bible including in the account of Jacob.
 Jacob was deceived into marrying Leah instead of Rachel.
-Did this mean his marriage was invalid?
-No. Furthermore, Jacob continued to pursue marriage with Rachel (wrongly) despite already being married to Leah.
-Jacob's marriage to Rachel was an act of adultery.
-In fact, Jacob took a total of four wives, nevertheless each marriage was legitimate and binding.
-Therefore, every marriage covenant must be honored, even one that was formed through an act of adultery.
+Did this mean his marriage with Leah was invalid?
+No. Furthermore, Jacob wrongly continued to pursue marriage with Rachel despite already being married to Leah.
+Jacob's eventual marriage to Rachel was formed through an act of adultery against Leah, yet the Bible never discredits Jacob's later marriages.
+They are viewed in Scripture as entirely valid unions.
+Therefore, every marriage covenant must be honored, even one that is formed through an act of adultery.

-For example, murder is a sin that occurs in a moment, and it results in consequences that last a lifetime (i.e., the murder victim remains dead thereafter).
-Nevertheless, we don't say that the sin of murder is "continuous" simply because the victim remains dead.
-We understand that the sinful act occurred at a point in time yet it resulted in ongoing consequences.
+For example, murder is a sin that occurs in a moment, yet results in consequences that continue afterward (i.e., the murder victim remains dead thereafter).
+Nevertheless, we wouldn't say that the sin of murder is "continuous" simply because the victim remains dead.
+We understand that the sinful act occurred in a moment yet it resulted in ongoing consequences.
 Likewise, we don't say that adultery is "continuous" because someone remains married to a new spouse following divorce.
 We understand that the marriage was formed through an act of adultery in a momentary yet the new marriage is valid and must be honored thereafter.

 So when a person remarries following a divorce, that person commits adultery against the first spouse.
 At the same time, they enter into a legitimate marriage that is binding for life.
 The person may not divorce the second spouse even to seek reconciliation with the first spouse since this would be a new act of sin, and the Lord doesn't command us to commit new sins in an effort to correct for past sins.

-In fact, God's word does not allow a first marriage to be reconciled if a second marriage had already been formed.
-Moses taught Israel that if a couple divorces and one remarries, then the first marriage may never be reconciled:
+In fact, God's word does not even allow a first marriage to be reconciled once a second marriage had been formed.
+Moses taught Israel that if a couple divorces and then one remarries, the first marriage may never be reconciled: